nmandery/kotlin-nutsandbolts/README.md

 # Kotlin nuts & bolts

-Various utilities for kotlin.
+Personal utility library for kotlin to share reusable code.

 This library mostly targets the JVM and attempts to pull in as few additional dependencies as possible.

 ## Usage via jitpack